landaudiogo/docker-tutorial/Tutorial-2/Tutorial.md

 - persisting data between container runtimes

 As mentioned in the README.md file in the root directory of this repo, the VOLUME instruction indicates where there are going to be any mount points in the container's filesystem.
-If no options are provided during runtime with `-v` then it is initialized empty and a volume is created in the docker environment in the host computer.

 The Dockerfile indicates which directory is going to have a volume mounted to it.